 So let me be clear.
 Power is more than responsibility; it is destiny.

 Destiny few men are able to handle.
 While there may be so called 'slaughter of the innocents' in its wake, none of that will deter me.
 I bow, modestly, to destiny's demands.
 Me alone.
 I am its servant and it is mine.

 To think I tried to save him.
-I was wrong.
-Was he always a fool?
+I was wrong, so wrong.
+Was Cassio always such a fool?